 Sensor layer

 Each conveyor station housed two sensors - one 3D scanner overhead and multiple angled RGB cameras - with an industrial-grade microcontroller handling data intake.
+The multi-angle setup caught damage that a single viewpoint would miss, such as underside scuffs or side-panel dents.

 Edge compute node